 I have so many childhood memories of sitting on the beach front with chips in newspaper (you were allowed to do that back then) trying to hide my chips from the passing seagulls!
 I was always in such a dither when we went in, what did I want?
 It was such a treat.
 Should it be fish or fish bites, or would it be cheese and onion pie or would it even be spam fritters?
 Yes I know that makes me very Northern.
 As I got older it was chips and gravy on a muffin (breadcake/bap) so the muffin got soaked with gravy!
 Whatever you choose you’ll have a favourite and a no doubt ‘strange’ to others tradition from your local chippy.

 The smell of the vinegar now is enough to get my tastebuds salivating, but all to often Fish & Chips can be a disappointing experience.
 They can be serve up greasy chips and undercooked fish and leave you disappointed with the memory.
 However when they get it right, there is nothing better.

-Here are 10 of the best Fish and Chip shops across the Country in British Seaside Towns.
+Here are 10 of the best Fish and Chip shops in British Seaside Towns from all across the Country.
 All come very highly recommended!